palinao/goosegame/README.md

 # goosegame

-Client-Server game that allows a playe to confront a CPU in a two-dimensional variation of the Goose game.
+TCP Client-Server game that allows a playe to confront a CPU in a two-dimensional variation of the Goose game.

 # The rules